WELCOME FROM THE ILLINOIS SCHOOL OF ARCHITECTURE

 I have taught at the school since 1989, and am well aware of the dedication and integrity of our faculty, our staff, and our students.
 The school has been a positive place to teach, to learn, and from which to experience the myriad rituals of higher education and campus culture.
 My goal as an educator, and now as an administrator, is to contribute to the creation of a safe and nurturing intellectual environment.

-What our Director applicants must know is that the world thinks well of the school.
+The world shares my enthusiasm for the school.
 According to hiring professionals surveyed by DesignIntelligence Quarterly, in 2016-17 the school’s Master of Architecture degree program ranks in the Top 25 nationally for producing graduates who are prepared “for success in the profession and designing a sustainable future.”
-The school’s DI ranking complements its place in the 2016 QS World University Rankings for programs in the architecture, released last spring.
-For a second year running in the QS rankings, Illinois placed in the Top 25 globally, the Top 10 nationally, and third in the nation among public research universities.
+The school’s DI ranking complements its place in the 2017 QS World University Rankings for programs in the architecture, released last spring.
+For a third year running in the QS rankings, Illinois placed in the top tier globally, placing fifth in the nation among public research universities.

-I hope this brief welcome conveys the sense of the energy and purpose that motivates everyone associated with the School of Architecture.
-Keep up to date with the School by checking out the latest news on our website, by following us on Facebook, and by reading our Alumni Newsletter.
+I hope this brief welcome conveys the sense of the energy, purpose, and respect that motivates everyone associated with the Illinois School of Architecture.
+You can keep up to date with the School by checking out the latest news on our website, by following us on Facebook, and by reading our Alumni Newsletter.
 And please don’t hesitate to contact me directly about the School.
-I would like nothing more than to hear your thinking about our efforts to ensure that an Illinois architecture degree continues to prepare the next generation of architects for the challenges they face in the profession—and the world.
+I would like to hear your thinking about our efforts to ensure that an Illinois architecture degree continues to prepare the next generation of architects for the challenges they face in the profession—and the world.